 If you’re cruising with grandkids, a luxury cruise is definitely going to strain the budget.
 Based upon recommendations from friends and family, Princess or Holland America are good choices for multigenerational Alaska cruises.

 Disney has also started sailing in Alaska, which makes an excellent option if you’re cruising with very small children.
 Of course active teens will appreciate the adventure of an UnCruise experience.

 When it comes to an Alaska adventure or expedition cruise, Alan and I choose UnCruise or a Silversea expedition ship.
 Walking on glaciers, stand-up paddle-boarding, or kayaking in Misty Fjords introduces you to the wild, unspoiled Alaska of your dreams.

 More tips to make your Alaska cruise the best

-The best Alaska cruise is the one that meets your needs.
+The best Alaska cruise for seniors (yes, they’re boomers too!) is the one that meets your needs.
 But keep these tips in mind when making up your mind about where and when to cruise in Alaska:

 - Popular ports will be crowded with other cruise tourists.
 At CruiseTimeTables, check which ships will be in port so that you can plan accordingly.